wenewzhang/mixin_network-nodejs-bot2/README.md

 ```

 ### End
 Now your bot worked.
-You can hack on it now.
+You can hack it now.

 Next: [Receive and send Bitcoin](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/README2.md)